Finalet/Elegant-Chainable-Firebase/README.md

 ## 🏁 Quick Start

-I know you can't handle reading this whole guide, so I pilled it all up into this one code block.
+I know you can't handle reading this whole guide, so I pilled it all up into this one chunk of code.
 So gracious.

 ```typescript
 import { buildFirestoreSchema, initializeFirestore, DefineDocumentTypes } from "elegant-chainable-firebase/firestore";